shaojunluo/py_quadratic_sieve/README.md

 # Quadratic Sieve Python implementation.

-Python quadratic sieve implementation (including Rabin Miller Rabin-Miller primality testing) from scratch.
-See the ipynb for example.
+Python quadratic sieve implementation (including Rabin Miller Rabin-Miller primality testing) for large number factorization.

+All the function is build from scratch.
+Only math is imported.
+See the ipynb for usage example.

 TODO: make it class